Sorry, but this page requires that your browser use JavaScript.

 • Students must register for Online Campus courses through the base school counselor, with approval of the Director of Student Services (DSS).
 Students and parents may NOT register directly with the FCPS Online Campus during the regular school year.

-• FCPS students may register for up to two Online Campus courses as part of their 7-credit schedule, free of charge.
-FCPS students wishing to register for an 8th credit must pay tuition for the additional credit.
+• FCPS students may register for up to two Online Campus credits as part of their 7-credit schedule, free of charge.
+FCPS students wishing to register courses for beyond the standard 7 credits must pay tuition for the additional credit.

-• All Non-FCPS students must pay full tuition for their Online Campus course(s).
+• All Non-FCPS students must pay tuition of $780 per credit for their Online Campus course(s).

 • Registration forms and deadlines can be found here: Online Campus Registration